graceluu/copyfrommichael/content/home/experience.md

 +++
-# About/Biography widget.
+# Custom widget.
+# An example of using the custom widget to create your own homepage section.
+# To create more sections, duplicate this file and edit the values below as desired.
 widget = "custom"
-active = false
+active = true
 date = "2016-04-20T00:00:00"

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.